Recommended IFLS Policies for ILL–Library as Borrower

-IFLS will not refer requests for materials published/released in the last four months outside of the IFLS system.
+IFLS will not refer requests for materials published/released in the last six months outside of the IFLS system.

 Requests are at the discretion of the lender.
 Many libraries will renew if you request via WISCAT or call directly.
 IFLS can renew materials from MORE libraries.